 Scheduling work involves juggling the expectations of many people at once.
 There’s each individual client’s competing desire to be at the top of the list as well as my very real desire to not be an overworked trainwreck.

+To figure out where a project can fit in to my diary, big or small, I start by figuring out how much time is needed for each task I’ve outlined in the proposal.
 Accurately estimating time was very difficult early on in my career.
 At that point, I didn’t have enough experience to know how much time it would take me to build certain features or how much project management would be required for a particular site.

 Estimating time became easier eventually but it’s not an exact science, it’s the result of a soup of factors including: the size of the site, the quantity of features and functionality, the desired transitions and state changes, the number of stakeholders involved, the behaviour of the stakeholders (if a stakeholder is difficult during the proposal process, it’s an indication that more project management might be needed), the tech awareness of the stakeholders (this can indicate that more handover time than normal will be needed so that I can properly educate them about their website), and so on.